Trickfest/Docker/README.md

 # Docker

 Random Docker stuff.

-See sub-folders for more information.
+* MyUbu - Dockerfile to create a Ubuntu-based image suitable for interactive use.